Can discrete-time analyses be trusted for stepped wedge trials with continuous recruitment?: Introduction

-Our primary objective is to investigate the implications of using discrete-time linear mixed models to analyze SW-CRTs with continuous recruitment.
-Three popular forms of discrete-time correlation structures have been widely used in practice: the exchangeable (EXCH),\cite{Hussey2007} the nested exchangeable (NE),\cite{Girling2016, Hooper2016} and discrete-time exponential decay (DTD)\cite{Kasza2019a, Kasza2019b} correlation structures.
-Additionally, researchers can include random intervention effects to capture heterogeneity in treatment effects across clusters through a random cluster-by-intervention interaction term.\cite{Hemming2018b} With respect to the intervention effect, different models may be used, depending on whether the intervention effect is assumed to be instantaneous or varying with exposure time, that is, the time elapsed since the intervention was first introduced to a cluster;\cite{Kenny2022, Maleyeff2022, Wang2024} Beyond these elements, continuous recruitment is fundamentally different from discrete sampling: individuals enter trials at arbitrary times throughout periods, creating temporal orderings within cluster-periods.
-We therefore characterize continuous recruitment in the data-generating process by two additional aspects.
-First, we use continuous period effects to replace discrete counterparts.
-Second, we adopt the continuous-time decay (CTD) correlation structure, which assumes that correlations between individual-level outcomes within clusters decay exponentially as the time between recruitments increases.\cite{Grantham2019, Hooper2021, Hooper2024} This decay pattern reflects the real-world scenario where individuals recruited closer in time experience more similar contextual factors.
-Importantly, because CTD depends on exact recruitment times rather than period indices, it accommodates different recruitment patterns.
-These can be quantified as cluster-period-specific enrollment density, i.e., the distribution of recruitment times in each period for each cluster.
-Section \ref{sec:heterogeneity} provides several empirically motivated recruitment patterns.
-Although CTD typically represents the true data-generating process for continuous recruitment, implementing it as a working model can be computationally challenging or even infeasible in practice; we return to a discussion on this topic in Section \ref{sec:discussion}.
-This practical constraint motivates our central research question: can standard discrete-time linear mixed models with robust variance estimation provide valid inference for SW-CRTs with continuous recruitment?
-We investigate this question through extensive simulations and further illustrate our findings by reanalyzing a real SW-CRT.
+Our primary objective is to empirically investigate the implications of using discrete-time linear mixed models to analyze SW-CRTs with continuous recruitment.
+Three popular forms of discrete-time correlation structures have been widely used in practice: the exchangeable (EXCH),\cite{Hussey2007} the nested exchangeable (NE),\cite{Girling2016, Hooper2016} and the discrete-time exponential decay (DTD)\cite{Kasza2019a, Kasza2019b} correlation structures.
+Additionally, researchers can include random intervention effects to capture heterogeneity in treatment effects across clusters through a random cluster-by-intervention interaction term.\cite{Hemming2018b} With respect to the intervention effect, different models may be used depending on whether the intervention effect is assumed to be constant or to vary as a function of exposure time, calendar time, or both.\cite{Kenny2022, Maleyeff2022, Wang2024, Lee2025} Beyond these modeling elements, continuous recruitment is fundamentally different from discrete sampling in that individuals enter trials at arbitrary times throughout periods, creating temporal orderings within cluster-periods.
+We therefore characterize continuous recruitment in the data-generating process through two additional aspects.
+First, we use continuous period effects to replace their discrete counterparts.
+Second, we adopt the continuous-time decay (CTD) correlation structure, which assumes that correlations between individual-level outcomes within clusters decay exponentially as the time between measurements increases.\cite{Grantham2019, Hooper2021, Hooper2024} This decay pattern reflects the real-world scenario where individuals recruited closer in time experience more similar contextual factors.
+Importantly, because CTD depends on exact recruitment times rather than period indices, it naturally accommodates different recruitment patterns, which can be quantified as cluster-period-specific enrollment densities (i.e., the distribution of recruitment times in each period for each cluster).
+Although CTD more closely approximates the data-generating process for continuous recruitment than its discrete counterparts, implementing it as a working model can be computationally challenging or even infeasible in practice; we return to this topic in Sections \ref{sec:sim_CTD} and \ref{sec:discussion}.
+This practical constraint motivates our central research question: ``\emph{can standard discrete-time linear mixed models with robust variance estimation provide valid inference for SW-CRTs with continuous recruitment?}'' We investigate this question through extensive simulations and further illustrate our findings by reanalyzing a concluded SW-CRT.